 Furthermore, SQL statement performance cannot be separated from the performance of the database in general.

 This often indicates that a collaborative approach to performance tuning is required.
-Database, system and network administrators typically address performance issues which arise from database configuration, host system configuration and network design.
+Database, system and network administrators typically address performance issues that arise from database configuration, host system configuration, and network design.

 Step 3: Role of Senior Developers